 The aim of the Collaborative Learning Community Center (CMSCLCC) is to tutor and mentor mathematics and computer science majors, and all CST scholarship recipients who are enrolled in mathematics and computer science courses.
-As students collaborate, the younger scholars will learn to be the best they can be from the examples set forth by our upper classmen.
+As students collaborate, the younger scholars will learn to be the best they can be from the examples set forth by our upperclassmen.
 The CMSCLCC is located in room S735.

 Student organizations assist students to make the most out of their college experience.
 Please click on one of the links below to learn more about our student organizations.

-register for the Fundamentals of Engineering (FE) exam.
+Fundamentals of Engineering Exam (FE)

 - Take the FE exam while you are a senior at UHD or soon after you graduate.
 Passing the FE exam can benefit your career significantly.